 IMPORTANT SAFETY INFORMATION

-- Serious hypersensitivity reaction, including anaphylaxis to penicillamine or cysteamine.
+- Patients with serious hypersensitivity reaction, including anaphylaxis to penicillamine or cysteamine.

 - Skin Rash: Severe skin rashes such as erythema multiforme bullosa or toxic epidermal necrolysis have been reported in patients receiving immediate-release cysteamine bitartrate.
-If severe skin rashes develop, permanently discontinue use of PROCYSBI.
+Discontinue use if severe skin rash occurs.

-- Gastrointestinal Ulcers and Bleeding: Gastrointestinal (GI) ulceration and bleeding have been reported in patients receiving immediate-release cysteamine bitartrate.
+- Gastrointestinal (GI) Ulcers and Bleeding: GI ulceration and bleeding have been reported in patients receiving immediate-release cysteamine bitartrate.
 Monitor for GI symptoms and consider decreasing the dose if severe symptoms occur.

 - Leukopenia and/or Elevated Alkaline Phosphatase Levels: Cysteamine has been associated with reversible leukopenia and elevated alkaline phosphatase levels.
-Monitor white blood cell counts and alkaline phosphatase levels.
-If tests values remain elevated, consider decreasing the dose or discontinuing the drug until values revert to normal.
+Monitor white blood cell counts and alkaline phosphatase levels; decrease or discontinue the dose until values revert to normal.

 - Consumption of alcohol with PROCYSBI may increase the rate of cysteamine release and/or adversely alter the pharmacokinetic properties, as well as the effectiveness and safety of PROCYSBI.